 Not all of them are a complete no-no, we would say.
 As @thewayimom said, Legos and play-doh are great toys for imagination, sensory input, and fine motor skills.
 Perhaps, you could just check if the kids do not have too many of it already.
 There's no harm in checking with the parents before you buy something!

 So what else can you buy?
 Clothes are always a good idea, kids need them all the time and they’re not a stressful gift at all!
 Books are great because they reduce screen time, get kids into the habit of reading early on and most importantly, they are low-maintenance.
 If you are looking for toys, take the age recommendations and choking hazard warnings on the packaging seriously.

 We’ve made gifting easier for you!
 We curated and discounted the best-selling VertiPlay Wall toys into attractive combos 🎁 so you don’t have to worry about picking the right toys! 💫 You could also order gift cards in various denominations from $25 - $200 🛒 at loveoribel.com 💫 #LoveOribel 📸: @ashdeleon ♥️

 Think about sensible but fun toys like our VertiPlay range which can be stuck on walls so that no one has to go picking them up.
-Or, safe, entertaining, all-in-one, foldable activity centres like our PortaPlay House of Fun which provides hours of imaginative play with furniture and character variations, giving parents a little free time.
-For tactile toys, choose larger, colourful wooden blocks over tiny ones so that even the little ones can play safely.
+Or, safe, entertaining, all-in-one, foldable activity centers which give parents a little free time.
+For tactile toys, choose larger, colorful wooden blocks over tiny ones so that even the little ones can play safely.
 And we don’t know a parent who ever said no to a gift voucher!

 We’d love to hear some of your gift ideas or entertaining stories of a gift that just didn’t work out for you!
 Write to us at firstname.lastname@example.org and have fun gifting!